 13. "No one called the police after the accident."

 Most people are surprised to learn police reports are sometimes not filed for accidents involving minimal property damage.
-However, it still may be possible to make a recovery for your injuries even if a report wasn't filed.
+However, it still may be possible to make a recovery from your injuries even if a report wasn't filed.

 14. "You were partially at fault for the accident."